iPad Program

 A. iPad Distribution and Care

 1. Students are issued iPads at the beginning of the school year.
-The iPads are the property of Apple Computer and are rented to AMHS.
-Students are expected to use the iPads in conformity with the school Acceptable Use Policy.
+The iPads are the property of AMHS and are loaned to students for their time at AMHS.
+Students are expected to use the iPads in conformity with the school's Acceptable Use Policy.
 Students are responsible for the general care of the iPad they have been issued by the school. iPads that are broken or fail to work properly must be taken to the IT Department for an evaluation of the equipment.
-The walk up window is in the library.

-2. Students/parents are solely responsible for the care and safekeeping of student iPads.
+2. Students and parents are solely responsible for the care and safekeeping of student iPads.
 Any loss or damage to iPads (outside of reasonable wear and tear), regardless of the cause, will be the strict financial responsibility of the students/parents.
-Students must immediately report damage or loss, including theft, to Archbishop Mitty.
+Students must immediately report damage or loss, including theft, to the Archbishop Mitty IT Department.
 Students/parents are not permitted to repair, alter, modify or replace iPads without express authorization from Archbishop Mitty.
 Under no circumstance will Archbishop Mitty replace or repair a student iPad without the required payment from the student/parent.

 B. General Precautions

-1. Students must have their iPads, iPad covers, and earphones with them at school every day.
+1. Students must have their iPads, iPad cases, and earphones with them at school every day.

 2. Students are responsible for keeping their iPads’ batteries charged for school each day.